-International sportswear firms are violating the rights of millions of workers in a bid to fill shops with their latest goods in time for the August 2004 Olympic Games, according to a new report.
+INTERNATIONAL sportswear firms are violating the rights of millions of workers in a bid to fill shops with their latest goods in time for the August 2004 Olympic Games, according to a scathing report published today.

 International aid agency Oxfam, together with the Clean Clothes Campaign and Global Unions organisation, accused the sportswear industry of "ruthless tactics" by denying workers their fundamental rights in the run-up to the Athens games.